Creating a LoadBalancer Service

 Specifies the maximum number of health check retries.
 The value ranges from 1 to 10.

-- Container Port: listener port of the workload.
+- Container Port: the port that the workload listens on.
 For example, Nginx uses port 80 by default.

-- Service Port: port used by the Service.
-The port number ranges from 1 to 65535.
+- Service Port: the port used by the Service.
+The port ranges from 1 to 65535.

 To configure port ranges for load balancer listeners, ensure the following conditions are met: